beta-tester/RPi-PXE-Server/README.md

 ```
 /
 ├── srv
+|   ├── img    (the real physical location of IMG files)
 |   ├── iso    (the real physical location of ISO files)
 |   ├── nfs    (the real physical location of NFS files or mountpoints)
 |   |